mattfrear/Swashbuckle.AspNetCore.Filters/README.md

         c.OperationFilter<ExamplesOperationFilter>(); // [SwaggerRequestExample] & [SwaggerResponseExample]
         c.OperationFilter<DescriptionOperationFilter>(); // [Description] on Response properties
         c.OperationFilter<AuthorizationInputOperationFilter>(); // Adds an Authorization input box to every endpoint c.OperationFilter<AddFileParamTypesOperationFilter>(); // Adds an Upload button to endpoints which have [AddSwaggerFileUploadButton] c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request"); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]
+		c.OperationFilter<AppendAuthorizeToSummaryOperationFilter>(); // Adds "(Auth)" to the summary so that you can see which endpoints have Authorization
     });
 }
 ```